lasigeBioTM/REEL/README.md

 - 'corpus\_link' : two nodes in the disambiguation graph are connected if they appear in the extracted relations set
 - 'corpus\_kb\_link' : concatenation of above link modes

+The argument conjugations 'ppr-ic' + 'corpus_link' and 'ppr-ic' + 'kb_corpus_link' constitutes the two variations of the REEL model.

 Example: